Skip to main content

 Or it could be a witness statement.
 The CPS website explains how witness statement templates need to be set out and what rules they need to follow.

 It is also possible to argue that there are public interest reasons why you shouldn't be prosecuted or why your fine should be minimal.
-If you have serious health problems, mental health problems, a learning disability, or if your personal circumstances are difficult already, explain that.
-If you have a good explanation for how or why the offence happened, if it was by mistake or necessity, explain that and ask them not to prosecute.
-If you are doing that then you could submit medical evidence or anything else that supports your explanation of your difficult circumstances - for example, pay slips, documents showing your eligibility for benefits.
+To help with this, you could submit medical evidence or anything else that supports your explanation of your difficult circumstances - for example, pay slips, documents showing your eligibility for benefits.

 You should also write to the prosecuting body (for example TV licensing, the local authority, police) separately and formally request that they drop the charges against you due to your personal circumstances.
 If you have been charged with watching TV with no TV license, the Appeal site have template letters you can adapt and use.
 If you have since bought a TV license, tell them this.